agdavid/algolia-bulk-update/README.md

 Around line 36 of `bulkUpdate.js` you can change the attributes or add new attributes to your hits.
 These will be included in the partialUpdateObjects.

-Run the command below to retrieve records from an index and save to a local file `records.json`:
+Run the command below to retrieve records from `records.json` and update with your changes:

 ```bash
 $ node bulkUpdate.js